Snowdon Mountain Railway: Opening day accident

-Prewar
+Pre-war

 The railway reopened to Hebron on Saturday 26 September 1896.
 On 9 April 1897 the line re-opened to Clogwyn.
 By June the trains were again reaching the summit.
 This time there were no incidents and the train service continued.

 On 30 July 1906 a wagon broke loose and ran into a train, injuring one passenger, the driver and guard.
 Traffic was suspended for several hours.

 In 1910 there were reports of vandalism on the line.
 A man named William Morris Griffiths who had climbed Snowdon to see the sunrise, placed a stone on the rail and sitting on it, slid down the track at speed.
 Someone put a boulder on the line behind him and pushed it down, and it struck Griffiths in the back, he somersaulted off the line and died a few hours later.
 The manager of the railway also reported that crowds of visitors were breaking down fences, pulling up gradient posts, throwing down wires and interfering with the railway bed.

 In 1936 it was reported that the railway carried 30,000 people to the summit during the season.

-Passengers were still carried during World War II.
+Passengers were still carried during the Second World War.
 The Western Mail for 12 May 1943 reported that two trains per day would operate from Llanberis (at 1.15pm and 4.00pm) and people could still book to stay at the summit hotel.
 However, this appears to have been just propaganda, as the summit was closed for military purposes from 1942 until the end of the war.

-Postwar
+Post-war

 Normal service resumed in 1946.
 The shortage of coal led to the railway attempting to burn old army boots as fuel.
 The British Railways Llanberis–Caernarvon line closed to passengers in 1962.
 In 1983, the summit buildings were transferred to the ownership of Gwynedd County Council.
 A share issue was made in 1985, primarily to raise money to purchase the first two diesel locomotives.
 Between 1986 and 1992 the railway company was involved with the airfield and aviation museum in Caernarvon.